janvis11/SecurEd/README.md

-# SecurEd - Disaster Preparedness Education Platform
+# SecurEd - Disaster Preparedness Reimagined for Education

 SecurEd is an AI-powered disaster preparedness and response education system designed for schools and colleges.
 The platform provides immersive simulations, interactive learning modules, and real-time guidance to help students master emergency response protocols.